lingeringwillx/Refpack-QFS-Resources/README.md

 [Source Code](https://github.com/electronicarts/CnC_Generals_Zero_Hour/blob/main/Generals/Code/Libraries/Source/Compression/EAC/refabout.cpp): Official source code released by EA as part of the public release of Command and Conquers: Generals - Zero Hour source code.

-[Explanation of LZ77/LZSS Compression](https://go-compression.github.io/algorithms/lzss/): Refpack is based on the LZ77 compression algorithm.
+[Explanation of LZ77/LZSS Compression](https://go-compression.github.io/algorithms/lzss/): RefPack is based on the LZ77 compression algorithm.

-[Explanation of zlib](https://www.euccas.me/zlib/): zlib is a popular compression library and a lot of the techniques employed in zlib are utilized in Refpack compression code.
+[Explanation of zlib](https://www.euccas.me/zlib/): zlib is a popular compression library and a lot of the techniques employed in zlib are utilized in RefPack compression code.

 #### Implementations

-List of known implementations of the compression algorithm organized by language and [compression header](https://github.com/lingeringwillx/Refpack-QFS-Resources/blob/main/headers.md) for easy reference.
+List of known implementations of the compression algorithm organized by language and [compression header](https://github.com/lingeringwillx/RefPack-QFS-Resources/blob/main/headers.md) for easy reference.
 A lot of those are rewrites of the same code in another programming language.
 The quality varies from one implementation to another.

 | Language/Header | EAC | Maxis | EAC (w/ 32-bit size) |
 |-|:-:|:-:|:-:|